gitlabhq/omnibus-gitlab/doc/update/index.md

 **On all primary nodes _including_ the primary "deploy node"**

-Create an empty file at `/etc/gitlab/skip-auto-reconfigure`.
-During software installation only, this will prevent the upgrade from running `gitlab-ctl reconfigure` and automatically running database migrations.
+1. Create an empty file at `/etc/gitlab/skip-auto-reconfigure`.
+This prevents upgrades from running `gitlab-ctl reconfigure`, which by default automatically stops GitLab, runs all database migrations, and restarts GitLab.

 ```shell
 sudo touch /etc/gitlab/skip-auto-reconfigure
 ```

-1. Ensure that `gitlab_rails['auto_migrate'] = false` is set in `/etc/gitlab/gitlab.rb`.
+1. To prevent `reconfigure` from automatically running database migrations, ensure that `gitlab_rails['auto_migrate'] = false` is set in `/etc/gitlab/gitlab.rb`.

 1. Ensure nodes are running the latest code